gchq/sleeper/docs/05-ingest.md

 partitions is small then this allow more parallelism than the `BulkImportDataframeLocalSortRunner` approach.

 The RDD-based approach uses the `repartitionAndSortWithinPartitions` method on an RDD formed from the input data.
-This is generally significanty less efficient than the Dataframe-based methods.
+This is generally significantly less efficient than the Dataframe-based methods.

 To change the algorithm usedon a per-job basis, set the `className` field on the JSON for the job, e.g.: